dovetail-genomics/capture/docs/source/fastq_to_bam.rst

    samtools sort -@16 -T /home/ubuntu/ebs/temp/ -o NSC_rep1_PT.bam NSC_rep1_unsorted.bam

-For future steps an index (.bai) of the bam file is also needed.
+For future steps, an index (.bai) of the bam file is also needed.
 Index the bam file:

 **Command:**